jhonsen/dj.github.io/_posts/2019-04-22-Produce2Recipe.md

  ![VID]({{site.url}}/images/Project4_P2R_action.gif)

+**Challenges and Objectives**.
 Creating a functional product within 3 weeks was not an easy task, as it required some engineering of different datasets.
 For instance, I had to collect and manage 2 types of datasets (i.e., images and texts), and I had to pre-process them separately.
 I also had to build an image classifier that is robust enough, to recognize vegetable photos taken using my phone camera.
 Then, the image classifier had to be fed into a document of recipes (i.e., corpus) which I wanted to apply natural language processing (NLP) to.
 In detail, here is my list of high-level objectives I needed to accomplish:

 - [x] Collect recipes (text data) by web-scraping cooking sites (e.g., _Epicurious_).
 Include details such as titles, ingredients, cooking instructions, nutritional values, and photos during web-scraping